 can be only associated to one measurement gap pattern.
 Requirements for concurrent measurement gaps apply provided that each frequency layer is only associated with one concurrent measurement gap.
 There can be one or more frequency layers associated with each concurrent measurement gap.

 The requirements in clause 9.1.2 are also applicable for the UE capable of and configured with multiple concurrent measurement gap patterns within each measurement gap pattern.

+When concurrent measurement gaps are configured, the measurement requirements apply provided that at most one measurement gap in each FR (including per-UE gaps) is configured with MGRP < 40 ms.